MTAG: Modal-Temporal Attention Graph for Unaligned Human Multimodal Language Sequences: Experiments

 \subsection{Dataset and Metrics}

 \paragraph{IEMOCAP} IEMOCAP is a multimodal emotion recognition dataset consisting of 10K videos.
 The task we chose is the 4-way multilabel emotion classification, classifying into happy, sad, angry and neutral.
 For train split, the positive/negative label ratio for each emotion is 954:1763, 338:2379, 690:2027 and 735:1982.
 For the test split, the ratio is 383:555, 135:803, 193:745 and 227:711.
-Due to this unbalanced distribution of the the labels, we use F1 score as a better metric for comparison.

-\paragraph{CMU-MOSI} CMU Multimodal Opinion Sentiment Intensity is a multimodal sentiment analysis dataset with 2,199 movie review video clips.
-Each video clip is labeled with real-valued sentiment score within $[-3, +3]$, with $3$ being a very positive sentiment and $-3$ a very negative one.
+Due to this unbalanced distribution of the the labels, we use F1 score as a better metric for comparison. \paragraph{CMU-MOSI} CMU Multimodal Opinion Sentiment Intensity is a multimodal sentiment analysis dataset with 2,199 movie review video clips.
+Each video clip is labeled with real-valued sentiment score within $[-3, +3]$, with $+3$ being a very positive sentiment and $-3$ a very negative one.
 Following previous works \cite{tsai-etal-2019-multimodal}, we report five metrics: 7-class classification accuracy ($\text{Acc}_7$), binary classification accuracy ($\text{Acc}_2$, positive/negative sentiments), F1 score, Mean Absolute Error (MAE) and the correlation of the model's prediction with human.

-We follow prior works \cite{tsai-etal-2019-multimodal} to evaluate on two versions of each dataset: a word-aligned version and an unaligned version.
+We follow prior works \cite{tsai-etal-2019-multimodal} to evaluate on both of the above unaligned datasets, where original audio and video features are used, resulting in variable sequence lengths across modalities.
+For both datasets, the multimodal features are extracted from the textual (GloVe word embeddings \cite{pennington2014glove}), visual (Facet \cite{imotion}), and acoustic (COVAREP \cite{degottex2014covarep}) data modalities.